INVESTIGATIVE UNIT: Elayn Hunt prison guard raped at knifepoint by inmate Friday

 According to Police Chief Kevin Ambeau, a guard who had been employed for about eight months was raped at knifepoint by 29-year-old Erick Dehart.

 The female guard was in a dorm with 64 inmates by herself, according to Ambeau.
 Sources told WBRZ the inmate created a shank, held it to her neck and sexually assaulted the guard.
-She is currently at the hospital having a rape kit administered.
+Friday she went to the hospital to have a rape kit administered.

 Assistant District Attorney Tony Clayton was briefed on the situation Friday afternoon.